jstephenj14/Debit-Card-Segmentation/README.md

 #Debit Card Segmentation

 _My name is John Stephen and I've created these pages to document my project work both at my workplace and otherwise.
 I am open to updating or improving any of the codes or processes I discuss here so feel free to reach out to me.
+Please visit [my profile page](https://github.com/jstephenj14) for other projects.
 Happy reading!_

 _Disclaimer: Client sensitive numbers and names have been altered to retain confidentiality._